-1. Introduction
+1 Introduction

 Petri nets are a widely used model for analyzing concurrent and distributed systems.
 Often such a system must exhibit reactive, non-terminating behavior, and one of the key analysis problems is that of deadlock-freedom: Do all reachable global states of the system (markings of the net) enable some action (net transition)?
 In this work we study this problem for a subclass of Petri nets, the 1-safe Petri nets, which are capable of modelling finite state systems.
-For 1-safe Petri nets the deadlock detection problem is PSPACE-complete in the size of the net [4], however, restricted subclasses of 1-safe Petri nets exist for which this problem is NP-complete [12, 13].
-McMillan has presented a deadlock detection method for Petri nets based on finite complete prefixes (i.e. net unfoldings) [12, 13].
-The basic idea is to transform the PSPACE-complete deadlock detection problem for a 1-safe Petri net into a potentially exponentially larger NPcomplete problem.
+For 1-safe Petri nets the deadlock detection problem is PSPACE-complete in the size of the net [4], however, restricted subclasses of 1-safe Petri nets exist for which this problem is NP-complete [10, 11].
+McMillan has presented a deadlock detection method for Petri nets based on finite complete prefixes (i.e. net unfoldings) [10, 11].
+The basic idea is to transform the PSPACE-complete deadlock detection problem for a 1-safe Petri net into a potentially exponentially larger NP-complete problem.
 This translation creates a finite complete prefix, which is an acyclic 1-safe Petri net of a restricted form.
-Experimental results show that the blowup of the transformation can in many cases be avoided [5, 12, 13, 14].
+Experimental results show that the blowup of the transformation can in many cases be avoided [5, 10, 11, 12].

 In this work we address the NP-complete deadlock detection problem for finite complete prefixes.
 McMillan originally suggested a branch-and-bound algorithm for solving this problem.
-Recently, Melzer and Römer have presented another algorithm which is based on solving mixed integer programming problems generated from prefixes [14].
+Recently, Melzer and Römer have presented another algorithm which is based on solving mixed integer programming problems generated from prefixes [12].
 Their approach seems to be faster than McMillan's on examples in which a large percentage of the events of the prefix are so called cut-off events.
-However, if this assumption does not hold, the run times are generally slower than those of the McMillan's algorithm [14].
+However, if this assumption does not hold, the run times are generally slower than those of the McMillan's algorithm [12].

 In this work we study an approach that is similar to that of Melzer and Römer in the way of being capable of handling cases with a large percentage of cut-off events but with more competitive performance.
-Instead of mixed integer programming our approach is based on a constraint-based logic programming framework [15, 16, 17].
+Instead of mixed integer programming our approach is based on a constraint-based logic programming framework [13, 14, 15].
 We translate the deadlock detection problem into the problem of finding a stable model of a logic program.
 As a side result we also obtain such a translation for checking the reachability problem, which is also NP-complete in the size of the prefix [4].
-The main contribution of this work also includes the detailed correctness proofs of the translations.
 For the deadlock detection problem we present experimental results, and find our approach competitive with the two previous approaches.

 The rest of the paper is divided as follows.
 First we present Petri net notations used in the paper.
 In Sect.
 3 we will introduce the rule-based constraint programming framework.
-Section 4 contains the main results of this work, linear-size translations from deadlock and reachability property checking into the problem of finding a stable model of a logic program, and their correctness proofs.
+Section 4 contains the main results of this work, linear-size translations from deadlock and reachability property checking into the problem of finding a stable model of a logic program.
 In Sect.
 5 we present experimental results from our implementation.
 In Sect.
 6 we conclude and discuss directions for future research.

-2. Petri Net Definitions
+2 Petri Net Definitions

 First we define basic Petri net notations.
-Next we introduce occurrence nets, which are 1-safe Petri nets of a restricted form.
+Next we introduce occurrence nets, which are Petri nets of a restricted form.
 Then branching processes are given as a way of describing partial order semantics for Petri nets.
 Last but not least we define finite complete prefixes as a way of giving a finite representation of this partial order behavior.
-We follow mainly the notation of [5, 14].
+We follow mainly the notation of [5, 12].

-2.1.
-Petri Nets
+2.1 Petri Nets